jackliddle/neural_barcodes/README.md

 **Write a good explanation of how this works**

+### Experiment 1e:

+What happens when we train with noisy data?
+What do the weights look like?
+How noisy before we get wrong answers.
+This is related to where the decision boundaries are drawn?

 ### Coming experiments:

 - Play around with *normalising* the data first.
+- What happens when we include noise in the data?
 - What happens when we include two different encodings?